Physician Associate Studies MSc

 On this course, you'll:

-- Be trained to take medical histories, perform exams, diagnose illnesses and analyse results
+- Be trained to take medical histories, perform appropriate clinical examinations, make diagnoses, analyse results and devise management plans

 Work experience and career planning